GiuseppeMaggio11/ThesisManagement-Group13/Retrospective/Retrospective2.md

 	> In the last sprint, we utilized technical meetings only once to determine the structure of our database.
 In this sprint, however, we held only one meeting to address some urgent front-end issues.
 In the upcoming sprint, we will need to increase the number and frequency of technical meetings to better organize code writing and minimize the introduction of bugs.

 - One thing you are proud of as a Team!!
-  + We have learned to organize ourselves efficiently and functionally, to interact better with each other, and to manage performance anxiety before and during the demo more effectively.
+  + We have learned to organize ourselves efficiently and functionally, to interact better with each other and to manage performance anxiety before and during the demo more effectively.